-AP Research can be organized in a variety of ways to best address student interests, state and/or country and district goals and requirements, and local school traditions and culture.
+APResearch can be organized in a variety of ways to be staddress student interests, state and/or country and district goals and requirements, and local school traditions and culture.
 Four examples are illustrated in the table on the next page.

-AP Research Model Description Example Courses Disciplinary Focus The course content is grounded in a AP Research: STEM Inquiries specific discipline.
+AP Research Model Description Example Courses Disciplinary Focus Thecoursecontentisgroundedina AP Research: STEM Inquiries specific discipline.
 This course is offered as an elective in science or math.
 The units of study focus on developing students' understanding and implementation of research methods in STEM fields for an inquiry investigation of the students' choice.
 AP Research: Performing and Visual Arts This course is offered as an elective for students with an interest in the various arts disciplines.
-The units of study focus on developing students' understanding and implementation of inquiry in the arts with an emphasis on developing a product, performance, or exhibit alongside the academic paper, presentation, and oral defense.
-Internship The course provides a framework AP Research: Independent Study for students in extracurricular internships of any discipline to receive credit for their research as long as it adheres to the AP Research course assessment task descriptions and scoring guidelines.
+The units of study focus on developing students' understanding and implementation of inquiry in the arts with an emphasis on developing a product, performance, or exhibit alongside the academic paper, presentation, and or ald efense.
+Internship The course provides a framework AP Research: Independent Study for students in extracurricular internships of any discipline to receive creditfor their research as long as it adheres to the AP Research course assessment task descriptions and scoring guidelines.
 This course is intended for students who are already working with a discipline-specific expert adviser to conduct independent study in research of the student's choosing.
 The teacher must act as the course facilitator in ensuring the expert adviser and student are aware of the course curricula, assessments, and timeline.
 The teacher of record will still be responsible for scoring and uploading the students' work.
-Thematic Survey AP Research students are AP Research: Biology Linked to AP Course concurrently enrolled in another common AP course, allowing for team teaching and connecting of AP course-specific content with AP Research skills and culminating in an academic paper, presentation, and oral defense.
-Students are concurrently enrolled in AP Biology allowing for cross-curricular connections between the two courses.
-Inquiry topics chosen by students are researched using the methods common to the field of biology.
-General The course focuses on research Research Methods methods of two or more disciplines rather than any one specific field.
+Thematic Survey Linked to AP Course AP Research students are concurrently enrolled in another common AP course, allowing for team teaching and connecting of AP course-specific content with AP Research skills and culminating in an academic paper, presentation, and oral defense.
+AP Research: Biology Students are concurrently enrolled in AP Biology allowing for cross-curricular connections between the two courses.
+Inquiry topics chosen by students are researched using the methods common to the field of biology. metho The course focuses on research Research Methods methods of two or more disciplines ratherthan any one specific field.
 Students develop an understanding of the different disciplines' paradigms, ways of knowing, and inquiry methods for the purpose of determining which method best fits their chosen topic of inquiry/research question.
 Each student then uses a selected method to complete his or her investigation.